-Behind the Blue Door –
+Behind the Blue Door

 The ubiquitous blue door throughout the Mediterranean is historically believed to ward off evil spirits which is why they are so prevalent – they are also particularly beautiful.
 Ornate and sturdy, they offer protection for the houses behind and if you are lucky enough to get a glimpse through one, you will usually see the most beautiful interior courtyard, particularly in Southern Spain and Morocco.

-The Little Black Gate –
+The Little Black Garden Gate

 One of my favourite trim colours to go with brick – particularly beautiful aged bricks – is black.
-A gate painted a simple black is smart and elegant and provides a perfect focal point at the end of an entrance path.
+A garden gate painted a simple black is smart and elegant and provides a perfect focal point at the end of an entrance path.
 The gate is not forbidding but rather a stylish statement as a pointer to what lies behind it.

-Traditional timber is also a great choice and is often used to soften a colour scheme.
+Traditional timber is also a great choice for a garden gate and is often used to soften a colour scheme.
 When you use cement render, powdercoated aluminium and steel on an exterior, it is amazing the difference that a timber accent can bring to the end result.
 Being a natural product, you don’t need to worry about matching colour tones as it just naturally works and of course aged or reclaimed timber is even better.

 So, you like the idea of a gate – something that offers some protection and provides a definite boundary to your space but you don’t like the idea of being hemmed in.
 Then aluminium, wrought iron or open timber slatted gates is the way to go.
-They still provide a natural break and some anticipation of what lies behind – some of the view is hidden and the rest remains which is a great tantaliser.
+They still provide a natural break and some anticipation of what lies behind – some of the view is hidden and the rest remains, which is a great tantaliser.